L4zzur/spotify-to-telegram/README.md

 $ python setup.py
 ```
 3. Fill in all the necessary data that we received earlier, as requested by the script.
-4. Authorize our Spotify application through the link that the script returned.
-Or you can fill in the config yourself in the config.py file.
+4. Authorize Telegram account in terminal by following the instructions.

 ![1.6](img/6.png)